MFR6340/theenglishextension.org/open-world-3/unit-1: Further, Faster, Higher.md

 ### No Barriers,(YA edition) by Erik Weihenmayer
 <img src="https://i.imgur.com/O95O5Dk.png" width="25%" />

+Kayaking down the Grand Canyon is quite an adventure with rough currents and large bouldersCan you imagine not being able to see?
 A blind man kayaks the Grand Canyon (Lexile 1010L)

 <a href="https://www.bookdepository.com/No-Barriers-Young-Adult-Adaptation-Erik-Weihenmayer/9781250206770?ref=grid-view&qid=1674579740096&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1051880195re" rel="nofollow">Buy on Orell Füssli</a>